NobodySpecial256/panic-wipe/README.md

 Optionally, after installing this script, it can be bound to a keybind.
 This can allow you to more quickly trigger a panic wipe.
 Make sure the keybind isn't something you'll accidentally trigger, since this script will irrecoverably erase ALL data on EVERY storage device it can find

+*Note:* To bind this script to a keybind, you must have passwordless root enabled on your system.
+While the script can try to elevate to root automatically, it can only ask for your password if it's running inside an interactive terminal

 #### Qubes Installation

 There are 2 ways to install this script onto a Qubes system.
 Both methods should work, but there may be situations where the 2nd method works better